muhammadhasyim/cav-hoomd/docs/quickstart.rst

 Quick Start
 ===========

-Get up and running with cavity-coupled molecular dynamics in just a few minutes using the **05_advanced_run.py** script.
+Get up and running with cavity-coupled molecular dynamics in just a few minutes using the **05_advanced_run.py** script with support for time-varying coupling and advanced analysis features.

 Installation
 ============